hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - If a dataset of osu! multiplayer matches, player scores, or otherwise is used, archives **must** be publicly available, downloadable, timestamped, and have the most recent archive be no more than 30 days out of date.
 Archives **must** remain available for at least 6 months.
 Documentation **must** be provided explaining how to reproduce the results using it — including code where applicable.
   - Tournaments using such tools **must** disclose the dates at which they seed and/or filter players using these tools.
-- When doing Qualifiers, the formula or method used to determine seeding **must** be included on the tournament's forum post.
+- The formula or method used to determine seeding **must** be included on the tournament's forum post.
   - The most commonly used seeding methods and the mathematics behind them can be found on the [Common seeding methods](/wiki/Tournaments/Common_seeding_methods) wiki page.

-A third party **must** be able to get the same results without needing additional information.
+A third party **must** be able to get the same results without needing undisclosed information.
 Manually filtering players or adjusting their seeds is strictly prohibited.

 #### Automated refereeing